-- 5.33 The Gypsy and Traveller population is diverse, and in order to recognise the differing needs and wishes of different groups, it is proposed that the need for pitches should be met in a number of locations.
-It is therefore suggested that sites would not normally exceed ten to twelve pitches, though there may be variations in this to suit the circumstances of a particular site. - 5.34 A range of tenure arrangements will be sought, including, for example, private ownership by Gypsies and Travellers and management by housing associations. - 5.35 The Secretary of State's proposed modifications to the East of England Plan
+- 5.35 The Gypsy and Traveller population is diverse, and in order to recognise the differing needs and wishes of different groups, it is proposed that the need for pitches should be met in a number of locations.
+It is therefore suggested that sites would not normally exceed ten to twelve pitches, though there may be variations in this to suit the circumstances of a particular site. - 5.36 A range of tenure arrangements will be sought, including, for example, private ownership by Gypsies and Travellers and management by housing associations. - 5.37 There is a large existing site for Travelling Show People in Norwich, which is fully occupied, and local evidence suggests there is a need for further accommodation.
+Each plot will need to include room for vehicles providing accommodation and also for the maintenance and storage of fairground rides and equipment.